 Federal laws set substantially higher prison sentences for the manufacture and distribution of drugs if death or serious injury results from the use of the substance.

-Failure to honor any policy may subject the violator to criminal and civil charges (including substantial civil damage claims) and imprisonment as well as College judicial or administrative action, up to and including termination of employment and/or dismissal from the College or residency.
+Failure to honor any policy may subject the violator to criminal and civil charges (including substantial civil damage claims) and imprisonment as well as university judicial or administrative action, up to and including termination of employment and/or dismissal from Regis College or residency.

-The designated referral person available to all members of the Regis College community is the College Counselor.
+The designated referral person available to all members of the Regis College community is the University Counselor.
 A licensed mental health clinician is on campus five days a week and provides 24-hour emergency coverage.
 Appropriate referrals are made when necessary.
-All discussions and sessions with the counselor are considered confidential and will not appear on College records.
-Appointments with the counselor can be made by calling the Health Clinic.
+All discussions and sessions with the counselor are considered confidential and will not appear on university records.
+Appointments with the counselor can be made by calling Health Services.